Viroconium Cornoviorum

 Viroconium or Uriconium, formally Viroconium Cornoviorum, was a Roman city, one corner of which is now occupied by Wroxeter, a small village in Shropshire, England, about 5 mi east-south-east of Shrewsbury.
 At its peak, Viroconium is estimated to have been the 4th-largest Roman settlement in Britain, a civitas with a population of more than 15,000.
 The settlement probably lasted until the end of the 7th century or the beginning of the 8th.
-Extensive remains can still be seen.
+Extensive remains can still be seen, in the care of English Heritage, with an on-site Museum and reconstructed Roman house.

 Toponym

 Viroconium is a Latinised form of a toponym that was reconstructed as Common Brittonic *Uiroconion ("[city] of *Uirokū"). *Uirokū (lit. "man-wolf") is believed to have been a masculine given name meaning "werewolf".

 The original capital of the local British tribe of the Cornovii was the impressive hillfort on the Wrekin known as *Uiroconion.
 When the Cornovii were eventually subdued by the Romans, their capital was moved to Wroxeter and given its Roman name.
 Hence the term "Cornoviorum" distinguishes the site as the Viroconium "of the Cornovii", the Celtic tribe whose settlement became civitas.

 The city is mentioned by the Roman historians Ptolemy, Suetonius, and others.